Kingdutch/alexandervarwijk.com/content/talks/2022-08-17-fast-simple-fully-typed-javascript-of-the-future.md

 In this talk I will take you through what ReScript is, how its type and module systems work and its great integration with React and GraphQL.

 No prior experience is required but I hope to show you an alternative to TypeScript that can be used to create applications of any size.

+The code that was used in this presentation with commits corresponding to steps taken in the slides can be [found on GitHub](https://github.com/Kingdutch/rescript-introduction-presentation).